Gthulhu/api/README.md

 # BSS Metrics API Server

-This is an API Server implemented in Golang for receiving and processing BSS (BPF Scheduler Subsystem) metrics data.
+This is an API Server implemented in Golang for receiving and processing BSS (BPF Scheduler Subsystem) metrics data and providing system information.

 ## Features

 - Receive BSS metrics data sent by clients
+- Query pod-to-PID mappings from the system
 - Provide RESTful API in JSON format
 - Include health check endpoint
 - Support CORS